pfizer-opensource/sit2standpy/paper/paper.md

 With this framework, users can control many parameters of transition detection.
 In addition, the separation of processing steps and modularity of the sub-processes allows for easy customization if desired.
 For example, users can easily customize functions for generating additional features to assess quality of a transition.

-# Current Work

-The algorithms implemented in ``Sit2StandPy`` have been validated in healthy young and old adults as well as in older adults with Parkinson’s disease.
-Please refer to [@adamowicz:2020] for a detailed description of algorithms and results.

 # Availability

 ``Sit2StandPy`` is distributed under the MIT License and is published on PyPI, the Python Package Index, and can be installed by running the following in the terminal: